jacobprouse/steam-products/README.md

 # steam-products
-A small python program that fetches the top sellers list of steam, soon to be more product lists
+A python program that parses the top sellers, specials, and upcoming game lists off of the steam marketplace (CA) and prints them on a GUI using tkinter